Introduction to Transformers: an NLP Perspective: Efficient Models

 \subsection{Parameter and Activation Sharing}

 Redundancy is common to most large-scale neural networks.
-As a result, many of these models are over-parameterized, making the training and inference less efficient.
-One common approach to redundancy reduction is to simplify the modeling by removing useless components of the models, for example, we can either prune a complex model or share sub-models among different components of it to obtain a reasonably small model.
-In this sub-section, we discuss methods of parameter and intermediate state sharing in Transformer models.
-We leave the discussion of model transfer and pruning to Section \ref{sec:transformer-model-transfer-and-pruning}.
+As a result, many of these models are over-parameterized, making training and inference less efficient.
+One common approach to reducing redundancy is to simplify the model by removing unnecessary components.
+For example, we can either prune a complex model or share sub-modules across different parts of the model to obtain a more compact model.
+In this subsection, we discuss methods for sharing parameters and intermediate states in Transformer models.
+We leave the discussion of model transfer and pruning to Section~\ref{sec:transformer-model-transfer-and-pruning}.

 Shared-parameter architectures are widely used in neural network-based systems.
 Well-known examples include CNNs and RNNs, where the same set of parameters (or layers) is applied across different regions of the input.
-This produces a ``big'' neural network, parts of which have the same architecture and the same shared parameters.
+This produces a large neural network, parts of which have the same architecture and the same shared parameters.
 For Transformers as well as other sequence models, the sharing mechanism can be applied to different levels of modeling.
-A simple example, which might be not related to architecture design, is shared embedding.
+A simple example is embedding sharing.
 In machine translation, a typical strategy for dealing with words in two languages is to develop two separate embedding models.
 Alternatively, one can use a single embedding model for both languages.
 The parameters of the model are then learned during the training of both the source-side and target-side networks.
-Such a strategy is also often adopted in multi-lingual sequence models, such as language models that are able to deal with texts in many different languages.
+Such a strategy is also often adopted in multilingual sequence models, such as language models that are able to deal with text in many different languages.

 For multi-layer neural networks, a popular method is layer-wise sharing.
 Suppose there is a stack of layers, all of which have the same form